mezoni/peg/README.md

 - `void`

 In other cases, the type is considered `non-nullable`.
-Additionally, if a type is not defined, it is considered `nullable`type `Object`.
+Additionally, if a type is not defined, it is considered `non-nullable`type `Object`.

 The use of types defined by type alias is not allowed.